humdrum-tools/humdrum-documentation/tool/context/index.md

 ```

 will place the trailing null tokens in the above example at the
 beginning of the output.
-The **-p** option defaults to the value 0.
+The <span class="option">p</span> option defaults to the value 0.

 If null tokens are present in the input, they remain in place, yet do
 not affect the congealed data records.
 For example, if a null token was